-Your baby gets all the fluid, nutrients and energy they need from breast milk or formula – this is why it's best to hold off introducing solids until they are around six months old.
-If your baby was born prematurely, ask your Health Visitor or GP for advice on when the best time is to start.
+Your baby gets all the fluid, nutrients and energy they need from breastmilk or formula – this is why it's best to hold off introducing solids until they are around six months old.
+If your baby was born prematurely, ask your health visitor or GP for advice on when the best time to start is.

 Babies don't need three meals a day at first, so you can start by offering them a small amount, at a time that suits you both.

 Some babies need a while to get used to new textures, so start with smooth or blended foods on a spoon at first.
 To help your baby progress to a range of textures and tastes quickly, try to move on to mashed foods as soon as your baby is ready.

 Gradually, you'll be able to increase the amount and variety of food your baby eats.
 By 10-12 months, your baby should be having three meals a day and enjoying a wide range of tastes and textures.
 As your baby grows, eating together as a family encourages them to develop good eating habits.

 Start off with finger foods that break up easily in their mouth (like soft vegetables and fruit) and are long enough for them to grip (about the size of your index finger).
 Then as your baby gets more confident, try toast, pitta bread and strips of meat or fish.